How Structured Exercise Helps Dogs Overcome Reactivity

 Structured Exercise Reinforces Natural Curiosity and Builds Confidence

 As a dog’s system adapts, this gives way for them to become tuned into their own canine instincts and natural curiosities.
 A dog tuned in with their body can express themselves confidently.
-In behavior work, many ways to help with anxious or shy dog cases, gradually engaging with new obstacles, such as cardboard boxes, platforms, and unsteady objects help build confidence.
+In behavior work, many ways to help with anxious or shy dog cases.
+Gradually engaging with new obstacles, such as cardboard boxes, platforms, and unsteady objects, helps build confidence.
 This must be done safely and not against the dog’s own will.

-These same benefits of gaining curiosity and overall confidence is seen amongst different species when it comes to exercise, including rats, mice, dogs, and even humans.
+These same benefits of gaining curiosity and overall confidence are seen amongst different species when it comes to exercise, including rats, mice, dogs, and even humans.

 As we see, there are many benefits and more to structured exercise.
 Whether you’re trying to relieve your dog’s built-up frustrations, build impulse control skills, or build confidence, these skills have proven to be beneficial.

-It is to note that, additional to engaging in structured exercise, a behavior modification plan must be followed.
+It is to note that, in addition to engaging in structured exercise, a behavior modification plan must be followed.
 We cannot out-exercise reactivity.
-By taking a movement-based approach structured exercise can effectively blend with behavior work and may increase your chances of your dog’s success.
+By taking a movement-based approach, structured exercise can effectively blend with behavior work and may increase the chances of your dog’s success.

 Comments